teivah/ettore/README.md

 MVM-1 is the first virtual machine implementation.
 It does not implement any of the known CPU optimizations like pipelining, out-of-order execution, multiple execution units, etc.

+Here is the architecture, divided in 4 classic stages:

 ```
    +-------+
    | Fetch |